The Dingle Peninsula

 Best places to stay in Dingle

 - Dingle Skellig Hotel: Thanks to its waterfront perch, this hotel has sweeping views of the bay and is a great place to unwind with a luxurious on-site spa.
 The beautiful, modern rooms are spacious and some include private balconies.
 There are also restaurants and a kids club, making this property a great pick for families.
-Click to book
+Click for pricing

 - Milltown House: This intimate, boutique B&B in Dingle is one of the top-ranked spots in town, winning awards for its hospitality.
 Guests rave about the comfortable rooms, fantastic dining and bar.
 Click to book